A Brief History

 4. Guy Fawkes, 1606.

 Famous and almost revered in Britain, Fawkes was a devout Catholic that fought for Catholic Spain against Protestant countries in mainland Europe during the 80 Years War.
 Returning to England, he plotted to remove King James I and replace him with a Catholic King, and was involved in the Gunpowder Plot to blow up the House of Lords.
-Captured before the Parliament was blown up, Fawkes was sentenced to be hanged, drawn and quartered, but he either fell off or jumped off the scaffold when the hanging part was to be performed and he died from snap of his neck instead of being choked nearly to death.
+Captured before the Parliament was blown up, Fawkes was sentenced to be hanged, drawn and quartered, but he either fell off or jumped off the scaffold when the hanging part was to be performed and he died from snap of his neck instead of being choked nearly to death prior to the other tortures that awaited him.
 He is known to Americans largely due to the comic books and movie V For Vendetta (film 2006) set in a dystopian future where anarchists wear Guy Fawkes masks while resisting the evil government of Britain.

 3. Marcus Junius Brutus, 42 BC.